ionic-zone/fastlane-plugin-upgrade_super_old_xcode_project/README.md

 fastlane add_plugin upgrade_super_old_xcode
 ```

-## About upgrade_super_old_xcode

-Upgrades super old Xcode projects to Xcode 8

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)

 ## Run tests for this plugin